 In addition, over 80 percent of the state is owned by the federal government.
 Having said that, Nevada is one of the fastest-growing states, in terms of population, in the country.

-The City of Las Vegas itself is situated in the southeastern part of the state.
-Near the borders of the states of California, Arizona and Utah.
+The City of Las Vegas itself is situated in southern Nevada.
+Near the borders of the states of California, Arizona, and Utah.

 It must have seemed a bit like an oasis at the time.